-(1) The Executive Director's Multi-year variable is based upon a multi-year incentive plan, subject to presence condition as well as performance conditions, set and measured on an annual basis and paid following the determination of the achieved target amount.
-The key performance indicators relating to this multi-year variable scheme are set out below.
+- 1. The Executive Director's Multi-year variable is based upon a multi-year incentive plan, subject to presence condition as well as performance conditions, set and measured on an annual basis and paid following the determination of the achieved target amount.
+The key performance indicators relating to this multi-year variable scheme are set out below. - 2.
+Mr. Geers was appointed as replacement executive director on December 21, 2021.

-The Board and the Nomination and Remuneration Committee are of the opinion that the selection of key performance indicators used for determining the executive director's variable compensation comprises an appropriate selection of incentives.
-More specifically, the key performance indicators incentivize the executive director to achieve the purposes as stated in our remuneration policy, by targeting a mixture of financial and non-financial metrics (GMV, trading profit, net financial debt); customer satisfaction (NPS, CDAV), long term strategic plans (services, and partnership development, technological know-how) and CSR (% of women in management).
-As such the component parts of the variable compensation address all the Company's stakeholders and are aligned with the long term strategic goals.
+The Board and the Nomination and Remuneration Committee are of the opinion that the selection of key performance indicators used for determining the CEO's variable compensation comprises an appropriate selection of incentives.
+More specifically, the key performance indicators incentivize the CEO to achieve the purposes as stated in our remuneration policy, by targeting a mixture of financial and non-financial metrics (GMV, trading profit, net financial debt); customer satisfaction (NPS, CDAV), long term strategic plans (services, and partnership development, technological knowhow) and CSR (% of women in management).
+As such the component parts of the variable compensation address all the Company's stakeholders and are aligned with its long term strategic goals.
+As indicated above, due to the short period between appointment of Steven Geers as replacement executive director and year-end 2021, no specific key performance indicators for variable compensation were set for Mr. Geers in relation to his position as replacement executive director in 2021.